cyberuni/typescript-module-resolutions-demo/tests/node16/README.md

 ```

 This is the configuration for creating ESM package.
-The problem is, the support on CommonJS is broken.
-Meaning you can't really create dual packages.

 Note that the package must supply the `require` field when exposing dual ESM/CommonJS.
 i.e.: